pub struct Server<RW, C>{ /* private fields */ }Expand description

 impl<RW, C> Freeze for Server<RW, C>

-impl<RW, C> RefUnwindSafe for Server<RW, C>
+impl<RW, C> RefUnwindSafe for Server<RW, C>where

 impl<RW, C> Send for Server<RW, C>